Slamboree (1997): Event

 Meng then defeated Chris Benoit in a death match.
 Following this, The Steiner Brothers (Rick Steiner and Scott Steiner) defeated Konnan, and Hugh Morrus, followed by Steve McMichael defeating Reggie White.

 During the main event, Ric Flair, Roddy Piper and Kevin Greene defeated nWo (Kevin Nash, Scott Hall and Syxx).
 Flair ultimately picked up the pinfall on Hall while in a figure-4 leglock, while Piper had Nash in a sleeper hold.
-This match marked Flair first match in 6 months.
+This match marked Flair's first match in six months.